BCRyman/A_Tale_Of_A_Prince/Items/KatanaOfBrokenSouls.md

 Soul Strike - Melee - Costs 5 Souls:
 Once every full rest, you can channel the broken souls stored within this blade to cause an extra 2d8 Necrotic damage on the targeted enemy.

-Cursing Word - Range, Line of Sight - Costs 10 Souls:
+Cursing Word - Range, Line of Sight & 25ft - Costs 10 Souls:
-Once every full rest, you can cause yourself to loose half your maximum health in order cause your max health damage Necrotic Damage to an Enemy.
+Once every full rest, you can cause yourself to loose half your maximum health, the enemy must make a constitution saving throw or take your max health damage Necrotic Damage.
+If the target saves it only takes half damage.